0xPolygon/polygon-docs/docs/security/disclosure.md

 Have you discovered a security flaw or CVE related to our technology?
 Please notify us before informing the outside world, so that we can take action.
 This is known as ‘responsible disclosure’.

-Email us at security@polygon.technology, and please make use of the below PGP key o encrypt any sensitive data.
+Email us at security@polygon.technology, and use the PGP key below to encrypt any sensitive data.

-Looking for a reward or bounty related something you personally discovered, submit to one of our [Bug bounty programs](bugbounty.md).
+If you are looking for a reward or bounty related something you personally discovered, submit your request to one of our [bug bounty programs](bugbounty.md).

 ## PGP public key